The activities at this stage must be carefully managed to support the Principles of Procurement.

 A quickfire guide for the sections you should include in your ITT, where relevant to your procurement.

-When using a two stage process, documents will only be made available to tenderers who have passed the selection stage.
+When using a two stage process, documents will only be made available to bidders who have passed the selection stage.
 Invitations to submit a tender should be issued simultaneously to all bidders and in writing.

 Where ITT documents cannot be issued electronically (for example because the information is sensitive or the contract is of a nature that requires specialised tools and/or files) then you can use other means to issue the documents.
-If you do this, it would be good practice to increase the tender time limit by five days to allow for this extra process.
+If you do this, it would be good practice to increase the tender time limit by five working days to allow for this extra process.

-ITT questions must be consistent and the evaluation criteria and weightings must be published within the Contract Notice.
+The evaluation criteria and weightings must be published within the Contract Notice.
 For more information refer to Selection, Award & Exclusion.

 Price/financial evaluation criteria should include: